 An exit point refers to the price level at which you need to close your trade.
 You can exit the market with a gain or a loss.
 Setting a proper exit point is a crucial risk management tool to minimize your loss if occurred.
 Keep your risk/reward ratio low, most successful traders keep it as low as 1:2.
 The outcome of your trades will depend on how you choose both Take Profit and Stop Loss levels according to your trading plan.

-In Forex, when it comes to developing an entry and exit strategy there are several factors to consider.
+When it comes to developing an entry and exit strategy in Forex trading, there are several factors that need to be considered.
 It’s important to decide what type of trader you are, as your trades will be decided upon time horizon and potential risks.
 If you’re a day trader or a short-term one, then you’ll need to monitor your trades carefully and strictly identify your entry and exit points.
 But if you are trading long-term positions, you shall be more patient, as your gains will be more significant.

 Another factor to consider is how much you are willing to risk.
 When you calculate your risks, you identify the level of acceptable losses before trading.
 This will help minimize any possible losses while keeping you safe from stressful trading.